roman-milk/roman-milk.github.io/the-last-boy-scout.md

+===

- ****** The Last Boy Scout Ch.
-04 ****** byTx_Tall_Tales© "He did us both," Julie giggled, "taking turns.
+"He did us both," Julie giggled, "taking turns.
 How cool was that?
 Sharing him with her.
 He made her come for him, and then he fucked my brains out, making me come so much I thought I was going to die.
 And she helped me get that first one, playing with my clitty, while he pounded me into the ground.
 I don't know how long he fucked her after that.
 I fell asleep and twice woke up to him still screwing her."

  "You guys didn't act like you'd been doing it, when you were around the fire," Teri said.